wpmetabox/docsv2/docs/tutorials/display-images-from-cloneable-fields-meta-box-oxygen.md

 But it hasn’t looked good yet.
 Thus, we’ll need some CSS to make it look better.

-## Step 4: Style the section using CSS
+## 4. Styling the section using CSS

 From the **Primary** tab in the page editor by Oxygen, choose **CSS** to style the section.